Pierre Tchernia

-Pierre Tcherniakowski (29 January 1928 – 8 October 2016), better known as Pierre Tchernia, was a French cinema and television producer, screenwriter, presenter, animator and actor.
-In France, he was known as "Magic" Tchernia and Monsieur Cinema.
+Pierre Tcherniakowski (29 January 1928 – 8 October 2016), better known as Pierre Tchernia, was a French television journalist and filmmaker.
+A familiar media personality in France for several decades, he also worked in film as a screenwriter, director, producer, animator and occasional actor.
+He was known in France as "Magic" Tchernia and Monsieur Cinema.

 Early life

 Born in Paris as Pierre Tcherniakowski, he was the youngest of four children.
 His father, a Ukrainian immigrant, was an engineer and his mother a seamstress.
 He grew up in Courbevoie.
 In 1940, at age 12, he saw John Ford's Western Stagecoach and was inspired to work in cinema.
 After graduation, he enrolled in a film and photography technical school, and then joined the Institute for Advanced Cinematographic Studies.